 How to Cancel a Credit Note

-You can cancel a Credit Note if there are no payments to be made with credit.
-Even if there are some credit payments, you can cancel them and cancel the Credit Note.
+You can cancel a Credit Note if there were no payments with credit.
+And if there were some credit payments, you need to cancel them first and then cancel the Credit Note itself.

 Supplier Credit Note #

-Please note: Supplier Credit Note # are checked for duplicates.
+Please note: Supplier Credit Note # is checked for duplicates.
 Therefore, you cannot create Credit Notes with identical Supplier Credit Note numbers.
 To change this, you can turn off this feature here.

 How to Create Credit Note Reports